jacobbenowitz/5000px/README.md

   - Leveraged `scroll` event listener that will fetch next batch of photos if user scrolls to bottom of feed
   - Each user's `Home Feed` is unique with:
     - Featured Photographer cards
-    - Photos from their followers
+    - Photos from followers
     - Collection cards (based on the category assigned to the image)
-    - Disover photos (photos from user's not yet followed)
     - Current user's most recent photos
+    - Disover photos (photos from unfollowed users)
 - **Likes, Follows, and Comments**
   - Provides a rich social experience for users
   - Each `photo` has a `liked by` modal with all users who liked the photo